SurveyLogic/imaginAIry/README.md

 * Integrate top GenAI projects and APIs and create and edit content instantly.
 * Add overlays, extract frames, and much more.

-Built with flexibility in mind, Director is perfect for developers, creators, and teams looking to harness AI to simplify media workflows and unlock new possibilities.
+Built with flexibility in mind, Producer is perfect for developers, creators, and teams looking to harness AI to simplify media workflows and unlock new possibilities.

 <!-- Intro Video -->